jordantoaster/data-science-scaffold/README.md

 Notice that the source code itself is marked as a dependency as well.
 If any of these files change, DVC will know that this stage needs to be reproduced when the pipeline is executed.

 - `dvc repro`

+- `dvc commit`and `dvc push` to add track new files, and send to the remote.

 #### Track experiments